crissxross/crissxross-angular-site/blog/sample-post.md

   - design
   - sample
 image: null
 ---

 # A Sample Post

-This is a sample post of mock content designed to test my CSS styles and most of the features of [Markdown](https://www.markdownguide.org/) that [Scully](https://scully.io/) can process and turn into HTML.
+This is a sampler post.
+It contains mock content designed to test my CSS styles and most of the features of [Markdown](https://www.markdownguide.org/) that [Scully](https://scully.io/) can process and turn into HTML.
 The great thing about Markdown is that you can also include HTML markup, as in the following figure element and the callout paragraph below.

 <figure>
   <img src="/assets/img/io-outoftouch.png">